-Founded in 1997 and based in Rosenheim, Germany, Cubeware currently has more than 125 employees in five German offices as well as subsidiaries in the DACH region, San Jose (USA) and Bangalore (India, offshore development).
-In July 2008 Cubeware was acquired by Cranes, a vendor based in India.
-Primrose investments GmbH now owns Cubeware, having acquired it from Cranes Group in 2016.
+Founded in 1997 and based in Munich, Germany, Cubeware has approximately 50-100 employees in its German offices as well as subsidiaries in the DACH region (Austria and Switzerland), the United States, the United Kingdom and India (additional off-shore development).
+In 2008, Cubeware was acquired by Cranes, a vendor based in India.
+Primrose Investments GmbH now owns Cubeware, having acquired it from Cranes Group in 2016.

 User & Use Cases